kenwals/shinrin-yoku/TESTING.md

 ## Bugs encountered on the way

 1. Navbar was not expanding or collapsing correctly. it turned out i choose the wrong emmet shortcut command when starting the site.
 So the incorrect version of bootstrap and JavaScript was chosen.
 Once I replaced both the navbar worked correctly.
 2. Git commit issue, in the beginning i was using only using git on the command line.
 Somehow not all my commits were appearing in GitHub when i pushed them.
-The problem maybe linked to me using Gitpod in more then one browser (chrome and Firefox) while i was trying to debug something else.
+The problem maybe linked to me using Gitpod in more then one browser (Chrome and Firefox) while i was trying to debug something else.
 I resolved this issue by git committing with the Gitpod UI instead.
 3. Page title was too long for mobile phone viewing, it was pushing the hamburger button onto a new line.
 Fix was made by adding a media query to allow the h1 title font size reduced for smaller screens.
 4. CSS comments, i made a mistake with the format used initially for commenting in the CSS file.
 I was using the JavaScript format (//)for commenting, this resulted in a problem with the colours not displaying correctly for a while in the infant version of the site.
 5. Images missing on GitHub pages even though they worked in Gitpod environment. fix for this was to input a "." in the beginning of image file address.